AtmegaBuzz/BookCab/README.md

 # OSMD Cab Infrastructure

-One Source, Multiple Destination Book Cab App, is a cab app Website that focuses on optimizing the approach of booking shared from a single source.
+- One Source, Multiple Destination Book Cab App, is a cab app Website that focuses on optimizing the approach of booking shared from a single source.

-We target organizations such as large MNC offices, Schools, or prominent gathering places, which are handled by an organization that has many individuals and wants to implement their own cab services.
+- We target organizations such as large MNC offices, Schools, or prominent gathering places, which are handled by an organization that has many individuals and wants to implement their own cab services.

-This Idea focuses on providing the common Open-Source Infrastructure to the Organizations to implement their own software in delivering the cab services.
+- This Idea focuses on providing the common Open-Source Infrastructure to the Organizations to implement their own software in delivering the cab services or integrate in already existing infrastructure.

 <a id="Working"></a>